spacejack/mithril-stream-extra/readme.md

 # Mithril Stream Extras

-This library includes a few supplemental stream functions as well as a `ReadOnlyStream` type which can be used to declare steam types that can only be read and not written to.
+This library includes a few supplemental stream functions as well as a `ReadonlyStream` type which can be used to declare steam types that can only be read and not written to.

 Additional functions include: